daattali/beautiful-jekyll/_posts/2023-02-17-GKE-Workload-Identity.md

 - roles/container.admin
 - roles/iam.serviceAccountAdmin

 Workload Identity must be enabled at the cluster level before you can enable Workload Identity on node pools.
-The cluster can be enabled during provisioning, or updated at a later date.
+The cluster can be enabled during provisioning or updated at a later date.

 ## Create A Google Kubernetes Engine (GKE) Cluster with Workload Identity Enabled